Wadee-Haddad/AstroCrypto/README.md

-# AstroCrypto - Password Hash Cracker and Hash Identifier
+# **AstroCrypto - Password Hash Cracker and Hash Identifier**
-AstroCrypt is a powerful and versatile tool designed to assist you in both cracking hashed passwords and identifying the hash type used to secure them.
-This tool provides an all-in-one solution for security professionals and system administrators to manage password-related challenges effectively.
+**AstroCrypt is a powerful and versatile tool designed to assist you in both cracking hashed passwords and identifying the hash type used to secure them.
+This tool provides an all-in-one solution for security professionals and system administrators to manage password-related challenges effectively. 👽🔥**

 ![AstroCrypt](https://github.com/Wadee-Haddad/AstroCrypto/assets/117990238/598bd0ad-3d07-4043-8d99-4831a3441d47)

-# Features:
+# **Features:**

 1) Password Hash Cracker: AstroCrypt supports a wide range of hash types, including MD5, SHA1, SHA224, SHA256, SHA384, and SHA512.
 With its file-based approach, you can easily load password lists and attempt to crack each password efficiently.